What is ELA's pay scale?

 Level 3: 124 - 187

 Your appointment letter should state how many credit hours you've accumulated.
 Please contact Anne Doyle if you notice a discrepancy with your own records.

 Who qualifies for benefits?

-Faculty at level 2 or higher who are employed to teach 16 credit hours (typically, 4 courses) per academic year are eligible to receive 50% medical and 100% dental insurance benefits through the school.
+Faculty who have taught 24 credits or more and who are employed to teach 16 credit hours (typically, 4 courses) per academic year are eligible to receive medical and dental insurance benefits through the school.

 What about raises?